shaheen102/AntiHunter/README.md

      *   **Scan Mode:** Choose `WiFi Only`, `BLE Only`, or `WiFi + BLE`.
      *   **Target MAC:** Enter the precise MAC address of the device you're tracking (e.g., `34:21:09:83:D9:51`).
      *   **Duration:** Set the tracking duration in seconds (0 for "Forever").
-     *   **WiFi Channels CSV:** For best results, use a single channel (e.g., `6`) for smoother tracking.
      *   Click `Start Tracker`.
+AP will disappear for the duration of the scan.
 The buzzer will emit tones that change in frequency and period based on the target's signal strength (RSSI) – higher pitch/faster for closer, lower pitch/slower for further.
      *   Click `Stop` to end tracking.

        <img width="1062" height="495" alt="image" src="https://github.com/user-attachments/assets/73757dbb-ed8e-48d1-947f-4feb873b506c" />